 Together, we aimed to:

-Over the last two years, the Side by Side programme has delivered peer support to over 11,000 people, both face to face and online, and promoted peer support to nearly 74,000 people.
+Over the last two years, the Side by Side programme has delivered peer support to 17,936 people online and 3,255 in person, and promoted peer support to nearly 74,000 people.